 Download MySCC App (FREE) SCC's mobile app to access your student account and view information on classes, events, announcements and maps.
 Features:

-Visit your smart phone provider's app store and search for "MySCC" or "Spartanburg Community College." iTunes App Store (Designed for iPhone and iPad) Android Apps on Google Play
+Visit your smart phone provider's app store and search for "MySCC" or "Spartanburg Community College."
+Available in Apple and Android.

 Your student portal account with MySCC portal is a gateway to all things SCC!